 To understand the Canary System, we recommend watching this helpful whiteboard explainer:

 Another special feature of the Canary System is the ease and speed of deployment.
 All Canary tools are engineered to be installed without the need of a third party.

 Canary's database also stands apart in it's speed.
 With a write performance of over 1.5 million inserts per second and a read speed double that, Canary will not bottleneck at the Historian.

 Canary offers a similar track record to AVEVA PI with customers in over 75 countries and over 20,000 installs.

 FactoryTalk SE Historian

 As you can see from the FactoryTalk product page, only 500,000 tags can be monitored on a server with a top write speed of 100,000 tags per second.
 Also of note is the limit of only 50,000 tags per interface with a maximum write speed of 25,000 tags per second.

 No public information regarding system capacity or write speeds is made publicly available by OSIsoft.
-It is mentioned that millions of tags can be stored and that 10,000's of points can be writen at sub-second intervals in their online brochure.
-There is a bit of confusion here since FactoryTalk is essentially a Pi Server and FactoryTalk states different information regarding capacity.
-Our assumption is that Pi is capable of more than what is listed based on industry acceptance.
+It is mentioned that millions of tags can be stored and that 10,000's of points can be writen at sub-second intervals on their website and online literature.
+There is a bit of confusion here since FactoryTalk is essentially a PI Server and FactoryTalk states different information regarding capacity.
+Our assumption is that PI is capable of more than what is listed based on industry acceptance.

 In 2014 a complete study was conducted by President Gary Stern and the lead engineering team.
 The Canary system was tested to capacity and the following performance benchmarks were found: